 Click on Apps & features.

-Click Uninstall again.
+Click the Uninstall button again.

-Follow the on-screen directions to complete the task.
+Continue with the on-screen directions to complete the task.

 How to completely uninstall Office using the easy fix tool

-Double-click to launch the tool.
+Double-click the file to launch the tool.

 Click the Next button.